LACNIC/labs-generic-frontend/README.md

-# v6-stats-frontend
-Frontend for all IPv6-related stats as seen by @lacniclabs.
-This frontend is a simple webpage that uses the LACNIC Stats' backend API.
+# LACNIC Labs Generic Frontend

+This is a small Jekyll based site generator used for generating small sites quickly, neatly, and according to LACNIC styles standards.

+## Usage
+(soon)